Danny Kirwan

-Daniel David Kirwan (né Langran, 13 May 1950 – 8 June 2018) was a British musician whose greatest success came with his role as guitarist, singer and songwriter with the blues rock band Fleetwood Mac between 1968 and 1972.
-He released three albums as a solo artist from 1975 to 1979, recorded albums with Otis Spann, Chris Youlden, and Tramp, and worked with his former Fleetwood Mac colleagues Jeremy Spencer and Christine McVie on some of their solo projects.
-As a member of Fleetwood Mac, he was inducted into the Rock and Roll Hall of Fame in 1998.
+Daniel David Kirwan (né Langran, 13 May 1950 – 8 June 2018) was a British musician and guitarist, singer and songwriter with the blues-rock band Fleetwood Mac between 1968 and 1972.
+He released three albums as a solo artist from 1975 to 1979, recorded albums with Otis Spann, Chris Youlden, and Tramp, and worked with former Fleetwood Mac colleagues Jeremy Spencer and Christine McVie on some of their solo projects.
+He was inducted into the Rock and Roll Hall of Fame as a member of Fleetwood Mac in 1998.

 Early life, education and family

-Danny Kirwan was born Daniel David Langran on 13 May 1950, and was raised in Brixton, South London.
-His parents separated when he was young, and his mother, Phyllis Rose Langran, married Aloysious J. Kirwan in 1958 when Danny was eight.
+Kirwan was born Daniel David Langran on 13 May 1950 and raised in Brixton, South London.
+His parents separated when he was young and his mother, Phyllis Rose Langran, married Aloysious J. Kirwan in 1958 when Danny was eight.
 Kirwan left school in 1967 with six O-levels and worked for a year as an insurance clerk in Fenchurch Street in the City of London.

 Career

 Musical influences and first band

 Kirwan's mother was a singer and he grew up listening to the music of jazz musicians such as Eddie Lang, Joe Venuti, Belgian gypsy guitarist Django Reinhardt and 1930s–40s groups such as the Ink Spots.
-He began learning guitar at the age of 15 and became an accomplished self-taught guitarist and musician.
+He began learning guitar at the age of 15 and rapidly became an accomplished musician and guitarist.
 He was influenced by, among others, Hank Marvin of the Shadows, Django Reinhardt, Jimi Hendrix, and particularly by Eric Clapton's playing in the Bluesbreakers.
-Kirwan was 17 when he came to the attention of established British blues band Fleetwood Mac in London while fronting his first band Boilerhouse, a blues three-piece with Trevor Stevens on bass guitar and Dave Terrey on drums.
+Kirwan was 17 when he came to the attention of established British blues band Fleetwood Mac in London while fronting his first band, Boilerhouse, a blues three-piece with Trevor Stevens on bass and Dave Terrey on drums.
 Boilerhouse played support slots for Fleetwood Mac at London venues such as the Nag's Head in Battersea and John Gee's Marquee Club in Wardour Street.